 |10 per cent||10mV||10mV||20mV|

 The ATX v2.2 spec states that the maximum permissible ripple is 120mV for the 12V line and 50mV for others.

 PSUs convert AC power into DC, but doing so requires the AC waveform to be suppressed.
 What we're really testing here is the quality of the supply's rectifier and any smoothing capacitors in getting rid of this unwanted up-and-down ripple.
-Another very good showing here, matching what's on offer from the latest generation of Seasonic units.
+Performance is comfortably within the limits of the specification.

 Temps are good but they mean little in isolation.
 Obtaining accurate noise readings is near-on impossible when the supply is connected to the Chroma test harness and dual-unit load-tester.
 We can test the manufacturer's quietness claims in a different way, by using an AMPROBE TMA10A anemometer placed directly over the centre of the PSU.
 The anemometer records the airflow being pushed/pulled from the PSU's fan.
 We can use a Voltcraft DT-10L RPM meter to measure the rotational speed of the fan, too.

 The Evercool fan isn't noticeable until the PSU is forced to run at over half the rated capacity.
 Should you push it that far, which would happen in most under-load situations, the fan can be heard quite clearly.